nuvo/emq_exporter/README.md

 ./emq_exporter --emq.uri="https://emq.example.com:8080"
 ```

-You will also need to specify the user credentials (user name and password):
+You will also need to specify the authentication credentials (see below for additional details):

 ```bash
 ./emq_exporter --emq.uri="http://localhost:8080" --emq.username="admin" --emq.password="public"
 ```

-The username and password can alternatively be specified in environment variables - `EMQ_USERNAME` and `EMQ_PASSWORD` respectively
+The credentials can alternatively be specified in environment variables - `EMQ_USERNAME` and `EMQ_PASSWORD` respectively

 ### API Version